RaphaelIT7/gmod-holylib/README.md

 The number of threads the voicechat can use for async stuff.
 voicechat.LoadVoiceStream and voicechat.SaveVoiceStream currently use it,
 originally I expected thoes both functions to be far slower but they turned out to be quite fast.

+### holylib_voicechat_updateinterval(default `0.1`)
+How often we call PlayerCanHearPlayersVoice for the actively talking players.
+This interval is unique to each player

+### holylib_voicechat_managerupdateinterval(default `0.1`)
+How often we loop through all players to check their voice states,
+We still check the player's interval to reduce calls if they already have been updated in the last x(your defined interval) seconds.

+### holylib_voicechat_stopdelay(default `1`)
+How many seconds before a player is marked as stopped talking.

 ## physenv
 This module fixes https://github.com/Facepunch/garrysmod-issues/issues/642 and adds a few small things.